-The molecular structure of nanothreads produced by slow compression of C4-furan was studied by advanced solid-state NMR experiments.
-Spectral editing showed that > 95% of carbon atoms are bonded to one hydrogen (C-H), and there are 2-4% CH2, 0.6% C=O, and < 0.3% CH3 groups.
+The molecular structure of nanothreads produced by slow compression of 13C4-furan was studied by advanced solid-state NMR.
+Spectral editing showed that >95% of carbon atoms are bonded to one hydrogen (C-H), and there are 2-4% CH2, 0.6% C=O, and <0.3% CH3 groups.
 In addition to 7% of carbon in trapped, partially mobile furan, 18% of alkene C was detected.
-Twodimensional (2D) C-C and H-C NMR clearly identified 12% C in asymmetric O-C=C-C-Cand 24% in symmetric O-C-C=C-C- rings.
-While many of the former represented defects or chain ends, many of the latter appeared to be found in repeating thread segments.
-The 14% of alkyl carbons bonded to sp-hybridized C, as well as some of their neighbors, were also specifically identified in 2D NMR spectra.
-Around 10% of carbon atoms were found in perfect fully saturated nanothread segments arising from double $C{\alpha}$ -Cb linkages formed between reacting furan rings.
-Previously considered straight syn threads with four different C-H bond orientations were ruled out by CODEX NMR, which was instead consistent with anti thread segments.
-The observed distinctive O-C-HC and H chemical shifts matched those of anti but not syn or syn/anti threads in ab initio quantum-chemical simulations.
-Unusually slow C spin-exchange with sites outside the perfect threads proved a length of at least 14 bonds; the small line width of the two perfectthread signals also implied such a long, regular structure.
-Carbons in the perfect threads underwent slower spin-lattice relaxation than in other sites, indicating slow spin exchange and smalleramplitude motions in the perfect threads.
-Through partial inversion recovery, the signals of the threads were observed and analyzed selectively.
-These observations represent the first direct determination of the atomic-level structure of well-ordered, fully saturated nanothreads.
+Two-dimensional (2D) 13C-13C and 1H-13C NMR identified 12% C in asymmetric O-CH=CH-CH-CH- and 24% in symmetric O-CH-CH=CH-CH- rings.
+While the former represented defects or chain ends, some of the latter appeared to form repeating thread segments.
+Around 10% of carbon atoms were found in highly ordered, fully saturated nanothread segments.
+Unusually slow 13C spin-exchange with sites outside the perfect thread segments documented a length of at least 14 bonds; the small width of the perfect-thread signals also implied a fairly long, regular structure.
+Carbons in the perfect threads underwent relatively slow spin-lattice relaxation, indicating slow spin exchange with other threads and smaller-amplitude motions.
+Through partial inversion recovery, the signals of the perfect threads were observed and analyzed selectively.
+Previously considered syn threads with four different C-H bond orientations were ruled out by centerband-only detection of exchange NMR, which was, on the other hand, consistent with anti threads.
+The observed 13C chemical shifts were matched well by ab initio quantum-chemical calculations for anti threads but not for more complex structures like syn/anti threads.
+These observations represent the first direct determination of the atomic-level structure of fully saturated nanothreads.